-- The Complaints Director will then make contact with you within 40 working days of the acknowledgement of your Complaint to put forward the Company’s suggestions to resolve the matter.
-The contact may take the form of either a letter or email, or an invitation to a personal meeting or both.
+- The Complaints Director will then make contact with you within 40 working days of the acknowledgment of your Complaint to put forward the Company’s suggestions to resolve the matter.
+The contact may take the form of either a letter or email or an invitation to a personal meeting or both.

 - If a meeting takes place, the Complaints Director will write to you to confirm the fact and any solutions he/she has agreed with you within 5 working days of the meeting.